-The District contributes to the Statewide Defined Benefit Plan, a cost-sharing multipleemployer defined benefit pension plan.
+The District contributes to the Statewide Defined Benefit Plan (SWDB), a cost-sharing multiple-employer defined benefit pension plan.
 The plan is administered by the Fire and Police Pension Association of Colorado (FPPA).
 The Plan provides retirement benefits for members and beneficiaries.
 Death and disability coverage is provided for members hired prior to January 1, 1997 through the Plan.
-All full-time, paid police officers of the Town are members of the Statewide Defined Benefit Plan.
+All full-time, paid firefighters of the District are members of the SWDB.